romana/rlog/README.md

     export RLOG_TRACE_LEVEL=3

-However, with rlog the log and trace levels can not only be configured 'globally' with a single value, but can also independently be set for individual files.
+However, with rlog the log and trace levels can not only be configured 'globally' with a single value, but can also independently be set for the individual module files that were compiled into your executable.
 This is useful if enabling high trace levels or DEBUG logging for the entire executable would fill up logs or consume too many resources.

 For example, if your executable is compiled out of several files and one of those files is called 'example.go' then you could set log levels like this:

     export RLOG_LOG_LEVEL=INFO,example.go=DEBUG

-This would set the global log level to INFO, but for the file 'example.go' it would be DEBUG.
+This sets the global log level to INFO, but for the messages originating from the module file 'example.go' it is DEBUG.

-Similarly, you can set trace levels for individual files:
+Similarly, you can set trace levels for individual module files:

     export RLOG_TRACE_LEVEL=example.go=5,2